[Alliance in Action] At S. Korea-US summit, extended deterrence upgrade should be top priority

 Korean chip firms such as Samsung Electronics and SK hynix could potentially expose their sales and technology confidential information during the screening process by US authorities under the CHIPS and Science Act.
 Additionally, if they receive subsidies from the US, they are prohibited from expanding their chip production capacity in China by more than 5 percent for the next decade.

-Korean carmakers have been complaining that they have been experiencing unexpected losses from the enactment of the IRA.
-Hyundai Motor and Kia Motors say their electric vehicle sales have decreased as the act only entitles EVs assembled in North America to a consumer tax credit.
+Korean carmakers have been concerned that they have been experiencing unexpected losses from the enactment of the IRA.
+Hyundai Motor and Kia Motors say their electric vehicle sales have decreased as the act only entitles EVs assembled in North America to a subsidy.

-Related to these protectionist moves by the US, Ahn raised concerns that if the US does not comply with international rules and regulations and pursues its own benefits only, it will "lose its moral high ground" and may even be seen as no different from countries like Russia and China.
-He believes that such protectionist policies promoted by the US are causing the most trouble for its allies, including South Korea.
+Related to these unfair measures by the US, Ahn raised concerns that if the US does not comply with international rules and regulations and pursues its own benefits only, it will "lose its moral high ground" and may even be seen as giving up the rule of law.
+He believes that such measures are particularly worrisome, because they are causing the most trouble for its allies, including South Korea.

 Ahn pointed out that during Biden's visit to Korea last year, he met with leaders of Samsung Electronics and Hyundai Motors, and SK Chairman Chey Tae-won was called to the White House for a meeting two months later when he announced a significant investment in the US.

-“Companies like Samsung, Hyundai Motor and SK are the ones that most respond to and cooperate with US policies,” he said.
-“However, they are also the ones most impacted by US protectionist policies.”
+“Companies like Samsung, Hyundai Motor and SK are the ones that most positively respond to and cooperate with US policies,” he said.
+“However, they are also the ones most seriously impacted by US measures.”

-Ahn is confident that genuine discussions between Yoon and Biden can effectively address concerns regarding these policies.
-"I believe that a transparent and frank dialogue between the two leaders will lead to solutions that benefit both countries and uphold universal values such as free democracy, the rule of law and human rights," he said.
+Ahn is confident that frank discussions between Yoon and Biden can effectively address concerns regarding these policies.
+"I believe that a transparent and frank dialogue between the two leaders will lead to solutions that benefit both countries and further strengthen the alliance at such an important time," he said.

 Ahn was Seoul's former top envoy to the US in the conservative Park Geun-hye administration from 2013 to 2017.
-The career diplomat also served as South Korean ambassador to Belgium and a Sherpa ambassador to the G20 before being appointed as vice foreign minister in 2013.
-Following a term as president of the University of North Korean Studies between 2018 and 2022, he is currently a professor in the Graduate School of International Studies at Korea University.
+The career diplomat also served as South Korean ambassador to the European Union and Belgium and a Sherpa ambassador to the G20 before being appointed as vice foreign minister in 2012.
+Following a term as president of the University of North Korean Studies between 2018 and 2022, he is currently Chair Professor of North Korean Studies at Kyungnam University.